rkhatibi/puppet-cloudpassage/README.md

 ### Module dependencies

-This modules uses the [puppetlabs-apt module](https://forge.puppet.com/puppetlabs/apt) for the management of the NodeSource repository.
+This module uses the [puppetlabs-apt module](https://forge.puppet.com/puppetlabs/apt) for the management of the NodeSource repository.

 For Windows installations, this module uses the [puppet-download_file module](https://forge.puppet.com/puppet/download_file) to download the necessary installers.